St. John’s School Leatherhead 11 Plus (11+) Entrance Exam Information – Key Details

-We also recommend the following online practice tests, specifically designed to help students familiarise themselves with the demands of the CEM Select online abilities assessment.
+We also recommend the following full practice and skill practice tests, specifically designed to help students familiarise themselves with the demands of the CEM Select online abilities assessment.
 They measure verbal, numerical and non-verbal ability.

 Why do some of the recommendations above show me grammar school papers?

 The main difference between independent and grammar school papers is the question format.
 Independent schools usually assess with standard format questions, which means students need to write out full answers.
 Grammar schools usually use multiple-choice format questions.

 Whilst St. John’s School is an independent school, they actually use the grammar school (multiple-choice) format for some of their exams, which is why they are included in the recommendations above.